JoeLearns2Code/liri-node-app/README.md

 # liri-node-app - LIRI Bot

+LIRI Bot is a program that can retrieve information about bands on tour, songs, and movies.
+It takes in user inputs from a command terminal and pulls data from different API's based on these inputs in order to produce results.

 ## Getting Started

 This app is a command-based program that can be run on GitBash or Terminal; it is not run on a browser.
 You will need to have VSCode or similar editor along with GitBash/Terminal.
 Store all the files you download within the same folder.